Paranal Science Operations

 - Although the preparation and execution of your dVM run are similar to that of a VM run, the preparation of the observing material should follow the phase2 guidelines.

-- At least 4 days before your run, please have your observation material prepared within p2, including the Readme file.
-It is important that you notify the mountain team that you are ready with your preparation.
-For this, press the 'notify Paranal' button.
+- At least 10 days before your run, please have your observation material prepared within p2, including the Readme file.

 - All you need for Phase 2 and afterwards is on the USD Phase 2 page